hap04210384/A-Sustainable-Frequent-Itemset-Mining-Framework-with-Near-Linear-Scalability/README.md

 .\TransactionSets\T40I10D100K.txt
 .\TransactionSets\kosarak.txt

+The standard extended FIMI dataset must not be redistributed; users are required to download it themselves.
+After downloading the TXT files, place them in the TransactionSets folder of this project.
+Configure the corresponding filenames in the code, and the algorithms will load the data automatically.
 ================================================================
 ## The code text in the kernel.cu file
 CString transSetFile = _T("..\\TransactionSets\\accidents.txt"); int UptoStage = 20;//dimension: 468

 //CString transSetFile = _T("..\\TransactionSets\\pumsb.txt"); int UptoStage = 20;//dimension: 2113

 ================================================================